OWIN-JS/OWIN-JS/Specification.md

 This document defines the Open Web Interface for Node.js (OWIN-JS), a standard framework for REST servers for io.js, Node.js and backwards compatible with .NET.

-OWIN-JS is targeted for multiple transport providers including HTTP and COAP servers, and can be a drop-in replacement for existing frameworks such as Connect/Express on Node.js.
-It defines a standard way that application/device logic can rely on REST server capabilities without being tied to any one transport (http, express, koa, node-coap, etc.) I
+OWIN-JS is targeted for multiple transport providers including HTTP, COAP and MQTT servers, and can be a drop-in replacement for existing frameworks such as Connect/Express on Node.js.
+It defines a standard way that application/device logic can rely on REST server capabilities without being tied to any one transport (http, express, koa, node-coap, mosca, etc.)

 OWIN-JS is a port of the [OWIN](http://owin.org) specification, but expands the REST philosophy to web servers, application clients, desktop/mobile apps, etc.